MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

 }
 ```

- Once you have the URL for the successfully geocoded results, you can append your [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] to it and send it to the Geocode Dataflow API in order to access the results.
+ Once you have the URL for the successfully geocoded results, you can append your [Bing Maps Key](../articles/includes/maps-ticket-md.md) to it and send it to the Geocode Dataflow API in order to access the results.

  **Listing 10 - Getting the successfully geocoded results of a job**